cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 Cocos Creator 3.x enables Strict Mode for TypeScript, which will review the code more strictly and eliminate any problems that may occur due to negligence during the development process.

-If you don't want to use strict mode, you can check **Enable loose mode** in **Project -> Project Settings -> Scripting** in the top menu bar of Creator.
-As a reminder, we do not encourage turning off strict mode, as strict null checking can reduce some low-level errors in the code runtime.
+To avoid using strict mode, check **Enable loose mode** in **Project -> Project Settings -> Scripting** in the top menu bar of Creator.
+As a reminder, turning off strict mode is not encouraged as strict null checking can reduce some low-level errors in the code runtime.

-For writing specifications in strict mode, you can refer to the official case [Taxi Game 3D](https://github.com/cocos-creator/tutorial-taxi-game).
+For writing specifications in strict mode, please refer to the [Taxi Game 3D](https://github.com/cocos-creator/tutorial-taxi-game) as a test case.

 ### `Action` actions are all disabled

-Because Cocos Creator 3.x removes the `Action` action system and uses the `Tween` tweening system instead.
+Cocos Creator 3.x removes the `Action` action system and uses the `Tween` tweening system instead.

 ### Modifying `size` and `anchor` of 2D nodes does not work

-You need to get the UITransform component on the node first, and then use the corresponding interface, e.g.
+Obtain the UITransform component on the node first, and then use the corresponding interface, e.g.

 ```typescript
 const uiTrans = node.getComponent(UITransform)! ;